+This course is a school based internship, emphasizing the elementary, middle, and/ or high school.
+Students will complete structured hands-on assignments.
+Participants will work under the direction of a mentor in a school setting to complete assignments.
+The course is designed to include a minimum of 80 hours of work, with a minimum of approximately 60 hours to be completed on-site.
 This course will examine organizational effectiveness strategies for managing all aspects of the educational environment to create a safe and orderly school climate.
 The following will be covered: school safety, financial management and budgeting, personnel, physical facilities, and scheduling.